DinoChiesa/Edge-OAuthV2-PKCE-Proxy/README.md

 If you want to invoke the API from the command line, you can create a code verifier and compute the code challenge using the accompanying tool, [contriveProofKey.js](./tools/contriveProofKey.js).
 This tool just generates a random string and then computes a SHA256 hash of it.

+You need node and npm installed, in order to use this tool.

 ```js
 cd tools
 npm install